 - a) Schemes which reach properties which are hard to treat.
 These are defined as properties with solid walls that require significant investment in internal or external wall insulation. - b) Installation of renewable technologies.
-Analysis of costeffectiveness has shown that funding for renewable technologies in this sector would best be directed to two technologies - Solar Thermal Hot Water and Biomass boilers.
-Consideration will be given to other micro generation technologies in future stages of the programme.
+Analysis of costeffectiveness has shown that funding for renewable technologies in this sector would best be directed to two technologies - Solar Thermal Hot Water and Biomass boilers but consideration will be given to other micro generation technologies.